 Levin's work has been presented in the Whitney Biennial, the New Museum of Contemporary Art, the Kitchen, and the Neuberger Museum, all in New York; the Ars Electronica Center in Linz, Austria; The Museum of Contemporary Art in Taipei, Taiwan; the NTT InterCommunication Center (ICC) in Tokyo, Japan; and the Zentrum fr Kunst und Medientechnologie (ZKM) in Karlsruhe, Germany, among other venues.
 His funding credits include grants from Creative Capital, The New York State Council on the Arts, the Pennsylvania Council on the Arts, the Rockefeller MAP Fund, The Greenwall Foundation, the Langlois Foundation, and the Arts Council of England.

 Levin received undergraduate and graduate degrees from the MIT Media Laboratory, where he studied in the Aesthetics and Computation Group.
 Between degrees, he worked for four years as an interaction designer and research scientist at Interval Research Corporation, Palo Alto.
-Presently Levin is Director of the Frank-Ratchye STUDIO for Creative Inquiry and Associate Professor of Electronic Time-Based Art at Carnegie Mellon University, where he also holds Courtesy Appointments in the School of Computer Science and the School of Design.
+Presently Levin is Director of the Frank-Ratchye STUDIO for Creative Inquiry and Professor of Electronic Time-Based Art at Carnegie Mellon University, where he also holds Courtesy Appointments in the School of Computer Science and the School of Design.

 Levin’s Selected Awards:

 Prix Ars Electronica, Honorable Mention, Computer Animation Category.
 2015.

 Design of the Year (Digital Category), Design Museum London, 2013.